-• the internal operating budget when adopted by the Board of Trustees.

-- year-end financial reports (including the record of income and disbursements). - term enrollment data. - a comprehensive report from the Chief Human Resources Officer each October 1 of the membership of the bargaining unit. - a report each term from the office of the Chief Human Resources Officer of personnel changes affecting the bargaining unit since the previous report that shall include appointments, promotions, retirements, deaths, separations, and conferral of tenure. - the agenda and official minutes of the Board of Trustees' meeting, including red-lined changes to Board of Trustees' policies.
+- the internal operating budget when adopted by the Board of Trustees. - year-end financial reports (including the record of income and disbursements). - term enrollment data. - a comprehensive report from the Office of Human Resources each October 1 of the membership of the bargaining unit. - a report each term from the Office of Human Resources of personnel changes affecting the bargaining unit since the previous report that shall include appointments, promotions, retirements, deaths, separations, and conferral of tenure. - the agenda and official minutes of the Board of Trustees' meeting, including red-lined changes to Board of Trustees' policies. - 23.5: Recorded Conversations: No conversation or conference between a member of the faculty and a member of the Administration shall be mechanically recorded without the full awareness of the other party that the conversation or conference is to be recorded.
+"Mechanically recorded" includes any tape recorder or audio or video recording device in the possession of or on the person of the individual who records the conversation or conference.